The program files used by Free42 are compatible with several other

 (Sorry, no illustrations -- this is just like opening a file in any other application.
 You know how to do this.)

-Free42 does this with a built-in web server.
-When the server is running, you can connect to it using a web browser on your Mac or PC, and upload and download programs just like you would in any other web site.
+How to use it: When the server is running, you can connect to it using a web browser on your Mac or PC, and upload and download programs just like you would in any other web site.
 To start the server, tap in the top part of the screen, just below the status bar:

 This brings up the main menu.
 Tap "Program Import & Export":